MicrosoftDocs/sql-docs/docs/ssms/tutorials/ssms-tricks.md

 ---

 # Tutorial: Additional tips and tricks for using SSMS
-This tutorial gives you some additional tricks for using SQL Server Management Studio.
+This tutorial gives you some additional tricks for using SQL Server Management Studio (SSMS).
 This article teaches you how to:

 > [!div class="checklist"]
 > * Comment/uncomment your Transact-SQL (T-SQL) text